Understanding The Pennsylvania Lemon Law

 When the consumer is awarded a vehicle swap, the manufacturer exchanges the consumer's lemon for a comparable new vehicle, usually with the same MSRP.
 The consumer will often be permitted to keep an existing vehicle loan which is transferred to the replacement vehicle, but in all cases they maintain the equity from payments already made.

 If a vehicle is completely fixed after the maximum number of attempts or time period permitted under the Pennsylvania Lemon Law and the consumer is comfortable keeping the vehicle, or if the issue is relatively minor and is not a safety hazard, the consumer may instead be awarded significant monetary compensation while retaining ownership of the vehicle.
 PA lemon law settlements can also include a free extended warranty on the vehicle.

 Under this outcome, the vehicle is not declared a lemon on the title, and the case and settlement will go unmentioned on Web-based car history sites such as Carfax.
 Additionally, the consumer is not obligated to affirmatively disclose the case and/or award if they choose to sell or trade the vehicle down the line.

 As stated earlier, legal help with all Lemon Law claims in Pennsylvania should be 100 percent free of cost to the consumer.
 The Pennsylvania Lemon Law includes a fee-shifting provision requiring the manufacturer to cover all legal fees and court costs, on top of any legal remedy, should the consumer prevail in their claim.
 If a lawyer is confident in the strength of the client's case, he or she should accept representation of the case in which he or she receives with no payment if the case is lost.

-What Should You Do When Preparing A Lemon Law Claim In Pennsylvania?
+What Should You Do When Preparing a PA Lemon Law Claim?

 For Pennsylvania drivers, preparing a claim is all about the details.
 Consumers should document all interactions with the manufacturer-authorized dealer and hang onto any repair invoices for work completed on the vehicle.